redradishtech/jira-worklog-archiver/README.md

   at com.pagerduty.jira.listeners.IssueListener.createNewIncidentIfNeeded(IssueListener.java:106)
   at com.pagerduty.jira.listeners.IssueListener.onIssueEvent(IssueListener.`java:88)
   ```
   This needless ``reIndex()`` puts the slow index on the critical path for most operations.
-I am waiting for a response to my ticket, and will update this README when I do.
+PagerDuty support say an internal issue has been raised to look at this.
+I will update this README if I hear back further.
+You can check if your PagerDuty listener reindexes by running ``javap -c -p -cp /var/atlassian/application-data/jira/plugins/installed-plugins/*jira-server-plugin.jar com.pagerduty.jira.listeners.IssueListener | grep reIndex``

 ## Indexing statistics